jpsacha/sbt-install4j/README.md

 ## Tips & Tricks

 ### Compiling against Install4J API
-If you use Install4J API in your application and using version other then the default for `sbt-install4j` you will need to set environment variable `INSTALL4J_HOME`.
+If you use Install4J API in your application and using version other than the default for `sbt-install4j` you will need to set environment variable `INSTALL4J_HOME`.

 For instance, `sbt-install4j` uses Install4J 7 as default, but you have Install4J 9 installed, then set `INSTALL4J_HOME` the installation directory.
-On Windows that would typically be `C:\Program Files\install4j9`
+On Windows that would typically be `C:\Program Files\install4j10`

 ### Debugging
 To see debugging information set SBT logging level to `debug`: